Sathvika-9/LLM-Data-Science-Tutor/README.md

-# AI Code Reviewer with Streamlit and LangChain
+# Conversational AI Data Science Tutor with Streamlit and LangChain

-This project is an AI-powered code reviewer built with Streamlit for an intuitive user interface and LangChain integrated with Google AI Studio for intelligent code analysis.
-It allows users to submit Python code and receive detailed feedback on potential bugs, errors, or suggestions for improvement, complete with code snippets for fixes.
+This project is an AI-powered data science tutor built with Streamlit for an intuitive conversational interface and LangChain integrated with Google AI Studio for intelligent, context-aware responses.
+It allows users to ask data science-related questions and receive detailed, educational answers, leveraging the conversation history for continuity.

 ## Features

-- User-friendly web interface for submitting code
+- User-friendly chat interface for asking questions
-- AI-driven analysis powered by Google's Gemini 2.0 flash model
+- AI-driven responses powered by Google's Gemini 2.0 flash model
+- Context-aware answers that consider the full conversation history
-- Detailed feedback with explanations and suggested fixes
+- Detailed explanations, examples, and additional resources for learning
 - Easy setup and local deployment

 ## Prerequisites

 Before setting up the project, ensure you have the following:

-- **Python 3.9or higher** installed on your system
+- **Python 3.9 or higher** installed on your system
 - A **Google AI Studio account** to obtain an API key

 ## Setup Instructions